zigotica/active-app-qmk-layer-updater/readme.md

 The left hand side value is a reference to the app and title literals that we can send to the parser.

 The right hand value is the string we want to compare.
+It can also be an array of strings.
+In that case, for the condition to be fulfilled any of the strings in the array must satisfy the operation.

 A condition will return a boolean, being true when it fulfills.